What Goes In Must Come Out

 Glycerin Suppositories

 The greatest drawback to using them is the fact that the Board of Nursing considers the suppositories to be medication.
 I primarily hire nursing assistants to care for Lynn if I am not home.
 Nursing assistants cannot give medications.
 Therefore, some nursing assistants do not want to work for me since I need them to give suppositories to help start a bowel movement.
-Anybody, including a nursing assistant, can pick them up a suppository without a prescription in the drugstore and can use them.
+Anybody, including a nursing assistant, can pick up a suppository without a prescription in the drugstore and can use it.
 A nursing assistant, by law, cannot give a suppository because it is classified as a medication.
 Ridiculous, right?

 Weak Abdominal Muscles